There's no denying that tea tree oil is the superstar of the aromatherapy world.

 Since then, its strong and herbaceous scent has become instantly recognisable, and maintains prominent use in medicines, shampoos, and skincare products among other cosmetic forms.

-Is tea tree oil good for hair?
+Why is tea tree oil good for hair?

 Many tea tree oil benefits for hair actually derive from the oil's protective properties for the scalp.